googleanalytics/autotrack/docs/plugins/page-visibility-tracker.md

 Because of this shift, the traditional model of pageviews and sessions simply does not apply in a growing number of cases.

 The `pageVisibilityTracker` plugin changes this paradigm by shifting from pageload being the primary indicator to [Page Visibility](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API).
-To put that another way, if a user visits your application and interacts with it, switches to a different tab, and then comes back to your application hours or days later.
-Whether they reloaded the page or not, with the `pageVisibilityTracker` enabled, this will be considered a new pageview and a new session.
+To understand why this is important, consider this scenario: you've just updated your website to be able to fetch new content in the background and display it to the user when they return to your page (without forcing them to reload).
+If you were only using the default analytics.js tracking snippet, this change would result is dramatically fewer pageviews, even though the user is consuming the same amount of content.

+By taking Page Visibility into consideration, the `pageVisibilityTracker` plugin is able to report consistent numbers regardless of whether the user needs to reload the page.

+The `pageVisibilityTracker` plugin also calculates how long a given page was in the visible state for a given session, which is a much better indicator of user engagement than [*Session Duration*](https://support.google.com/analytics/answer/1006253).

 ### How it works